 7. Users in the European Economic Area (EEA) and Switzerland

-If you are a resident of the EEA or Switzerland, the following information applies with respect to personal data collected through your use of our site.
+If you are a resident of the EEA or Switzerland, the following information applies concerning personal data collected through your use of our site.

 - Purposes of processing and legal basis for processing: As explained above, we process personal data in various ways depending upon your use of the services.
 We process personal data on the following legal bases: (1) with your consent; (2) as necessary to provide the services; and (3) as necessary for our legitimate interests in providing the services where those interests do not override your fundamental rights and freedom related to data privacy.

-- Your Rights: You are entitled to the rights under Chapter III of the EU General Data Protection Regulation or Section 2 of the Swiss Federal Act on Data Protection with respect to the processing of your personal data, which include the right to access and rectify and to request the erasure of personal data.
+- Your Rights: You are entitled to the rights under Chapter III of the EU General Data Protection Regulation or Section 2 of the Swiss Federal Act on Data Protection concerning the processing of your data, which include the right to access and rectify and to request the erasure of personal data.
 To verify your identity, we may require you to provide us with personal information before accessing any records containing information about you.

 8. Complaint Process